DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 ‘intelligence’ and ‘collective’.
 The limited degree of representation of its authors should make us cautious.
 Nor is the emergence of collective intelligence a given.
-The aggregation of individual practices may make this happen but to achieve this it requires a large amount of manipulation, which takes place in a completely opaque and obscurantist manner.[^18] This is how we witness the slow mutation of ‘collective intelligence’ into ‘distributed competence’, which has no other outcome than to increase the power of those who already possess it.
-This may result in an increase in the general power of understanding but it may be wise not to harbor too many illusions about what kind of intelligence and collectives this implies.
+The aggregation of individual practices may make this happen but to achieve this requires a large amount of manipulation, which takes place in a completely opaque and obscurantist manner.[^18] This is how we witness the slow mutation of ‘collective intelligence’ into ‘distributed competence’, which has no other outcome than to increase the power of those who already possess it.
+This may result in an increase in the general power of understanding but it may be wise not to harbor too many illusions about what kind of intelligence and collective this implies.

-The current controversies about privacy, non-transparency of algorithms, the rights and compensations relating to works produced collectively and the identification of their respective authors have morphed into as many political issues.
+The current controversies about privacy, non-transparency of algorithms, the rights and compensations relating to work produced collectively and the identification of their respective authors have morphed into as many political issues.
 The Internet is not by itself able to handle such contradictions and neither are states able to impose their divergent values and interests on a space that is shared.
-The fact that states are unable to enforce compliance with principles they deem fundamental or critical has become a major source of contention and presents by now a considerable risk to the very integrity of the Internet.
+The fact that states are unable to enforce compliance with principles they deem fundamental or critical has become a major source of contention and by now presents a considerable risk to the very integrity of the Internet.
 Some online services demand a strict proof of identity from their users, whereas others allow total anonymity.
 Some companies cross-reference enormous